SharvanModi900/proof-of-problem-protocol/chapters/08-validators-and-proofers.md

 In any decentralized truth protocol, raw data is not enough. **Problems must be verified.
 Truth must be witnessed**.
 In PoPP, that role is not centralized.
 It is distributed among two powerful agents of the protocol: **Validators and Proofers**.

 They are not passive infrastructure.
-They are the **immune system** of the protocol — detecting deception, confirming reality, and escalating truth forward.
+They are the <span style="color:#FF6A00"><strong>immune system</strong></span> of the protocol — detecting deception, confirming reality, and escalating truth forward.

 ## 🧩 Who Ensures the Truth in PoPP?